henrik7264/PY_Actors/README.md

     ...
 ```

-An Actor is implemented as a facade to message handling, scheduling, logging etc. As soon we are in the scope of an Actor all the functions will be available.
+An Actor is implemented as a facade.
+As soon we are in the scope of an Actor a set of functions becomes available.
 This includes:

 self.message.subscribe(...)<br>
 self.message.publish(...)<br>